Xilinx/Vitis-AI/model_zoo/README.md

 </details>

-### Performance on U50lv
+### Performance on U50LV
-Measured with Vitis AI 2.5 and Vitis AI Library 2.5

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput for each model on the `Alveo U50lv` board with 10 DPUCAHX8H kernels running at 275Mhz in Gen3x4:
+The following table lists the performance benchmarks, including end-to-end throughput for each model, on the `Alveo U50lv` board with 10 DPUCAHX8H kernels clocked at 275Mhz, and connected to the host via a Gen3x4 PCIe host interface:

 | No\. | Model                                | GPU Model Standard Name                               | DPU Frequency(MHz) | E2E throughput \(fps) <br/>Multi Thread |